• Home

 Bequia

 As we sailed into Admiralty Bay, we could hear the gentle sounds of reggae music wafting through the air.
-Bequia is a charming little island with an assortment of small sea-themed restaurants and colorfully painted shops.
+Bequia is a charming little island with small sea-themed restaurants and colorfully painted shops.
 We anchored our boat in the bay and took our dinghy to the shore to explore.

 The next day, we hired a driver who took us on a tour of the island including the Old Hegg Turtle Sanctuary.